Before packing, check this list of items prohibited from entering a particular country or region.

 How many passports can you have?

-There's no internationally recognised limit on an individual's number of passports.
+There's no limit to how many passports you can have.
 Instead, it's determined by each country's policies on multiple citizenships.
 Most nations accept the ownership of two or more passports.
 However, some restrict or prohibit their citizens from holding passports of other nations.
 In such cases, you would need to relinquish your native passport to become a citizen of a new country.

 How many citizenships can you have?